 About a decade later, when radical religious feminist discourse on the issue of niddah had become more widespread, Ayelet Wieder-Cohen presented Molgan’s works in a more straightforward and critical way, and directly addressed the taboo subjects she had publicly exposed.
 At the closing ceremony of the Matronita exhibition, held at the Ein Harod Arts Center, Weider-Cohen discussed the work through her own personal experience in facing the patriarchal institution’s control of the mikva.
 Weider-Cohen described Matronita as “A collection of works made with blood, created and emerging out of a deep wound, a wound inflicted by thousands of years of oppression, silencing, and control, of invasiveness and erasure.”
 In this context, she discussed her personal acts of resistance: “Every month I fight with the mikva attendant for the right to immerse myself without supervision or a kashrut certificate from the religious council […] and each time more women join the struggle who voice issues that I did not see or did not want to see […] Anger and bitterness are overflowing.”
 Weider-Cohen associated her actions with Molgan’s brave work: “I was amazed by Hagit’s courage in presenting a solo show, the courage to step forward alone, without an organization, without a hevrutah, without a group, and to stand exposed with her trenchant message.”
 Like Molgan, Weider-Cohen used radical language, concluding with words aimed to subvert the patriarchal framework she believes controls and enforces niddah laws: “Can men continue to set emotional and social frameworks for us that affect our basic lives as women? […] Women should be involved in the rewriting of halakhic laws pertaining specifically to them.”
 Later, in a debate that took place in the pages of the Makor Rishon newspaper regarding immersion in the mikva, Wieder-Cohen used descriptions of Molgan’s works in order to present the challenges engendered by these religious laws.
 Wieder-Cohen stated, “Whoever wishes to understand the difficulties faced by a woman with regard to the laws of niddah is invited to listen to the artistic and feminist discourse in this context.”
-Wieder-Cohen honed Molgan’s radical critique, but as befits an activist, also put it into a practical context, claiming that, “changing religious law apparently necessitates breaking through a steel wall.” is therefore safe to assume that Molgan’s radical demand is still far from being realized.
+Wieder-Cohen honed Molgan’s radical critique, but as befits an activist, also put it into a practical context, claiming that, “changing religious law apparently necessitates breaking through a steel wall.”
+She concluded saying that it is therefore safe to assume that Molgan’s radical demand is still far from being realized.